 - Support of dissertation research expenses, such as data access fees and data collection.

 Fellows are also eligible to become Co-Investigators on applications for research support submitted by IRP affiliates for research projects of mutual interest.
 Awards will provide support to the Graduate Research Fellow (as a project assistant), generally in their last or next-to-last year of graduate school.
 These awards will be judged on the merits of the research project, and will require, in addition to the standard application, the recommendation of the Training Seminar leader (the IRP Associate Director for Research and Training).
 [Application Guidelines for Dissertation Research Support]

 First year graduate students and IRP visiting scholars with clear poverty interests can be invited to participate in the GRF seminars, but are not eligible for financial support.
 Please note that GRFs are not eligible for an IRP Social Science Computing Cooperative (SSCC) account unless they are working with an IRP faculty affiliate on their research project.

 Most training seminar meetings occur on Thursday mornings at IRP during the academic year (10:45-11:45).
 Meeting times may change occasionally throughout the year to accommodate conference attendance and other events at IRP.

-To apply to IRP’s Graduate Research Fellows Program, please send your curriculum vitae and a brief description of your graduate student status (including year in your Ph.D. program, faculty advisor(s), and department) and your research plans for your remaining time at UW and/or dissertation topic to IRP at (email@example.com) by August 16, 2013.
+To apply to IRP’s Graduate Research Fellows Program, please deposit as one file your curriculum vitae and a brief description of your graduate student status (including year in your Ph.D. program, faculty advisor(s), and department) and your research plans for your remaining time at UW and/or dissertation topic to IRP on the IRP GRF Application Form by August 18, 2014.
 Be sure to indicate how your research interests relate to the study of poverty and why you think you would benefit from participating in the GRF program.
 The application should be no longer than one page (excluding your CV).
-Applicants will be notified on or before August 26, 2013, of their application status/outcome.
+Applicants will be notified on or before August 27, 2014, of their application status/outcome.